 Method that will wait while listening to the lvds bus for a request to initiate bi-directional communications.
 This request may contain configuration options for the test that will need to be parsed and applied.
 Ideally this might be a low power mode with interrupt, if recovery time permits.

 Receive

 Method to receive and interpret requests from the bus.
+This will normally be listening for a response to the ping packet.

 Transmit